mperetto/SASS-stats-preview-card-component-main/README.md

 ### Continued development

-Id like to improve my skill with CSS grid system and SASS / SCSS.
+Id like to improve my skill with CSS grid / flexbox system and SASS / SCSS.

 ### Useful resources